Growing Citrus in Containers

 Planting in Containers

-Once your soil mix is prepared, the container is selected and the tree's eventual location is known, you are ready to begin potting.
+Once your soil mix is prepared, your container is selected, and the tree's eventual location is known, you are ready to begin potting your tree.

-Place prepared soil mix in the bottom of your new container.
-Gently slide tree roots out of the old container, trimming off any dead roots and detangling any circling roots so that growth into the new pot will not be impeded.
-If planting a bare-rooted mail order tree, gently shake the shavings loose from the roots and mix them with the planting mix.
+Place prepared soil mix in the bottom of your new container, about 1/4 of the way up.
+Gently slide tree roots out of the old container and shake off the old soil so that the roots will have access to the new soil mix.
+Use your fingers to spead the roots, but be careful not to break them off.
+It is much easier to repot a tree that has a slightly moist, not super dry, root system.
 Place the loosened root mass into the new container and gently fill with your fresh planting mix, packing down lightly to remove large air spaces from the root zone.
+You can gently shake around the tree within the pot to settle it in and make sure it centered and straight.
 The top of the roots should be just beneath the soil surface, and crown roots (root collar area) should show above the soil line.
 Make sure that soil or mulch is not pushed up against the trunk of the tree.
-Water deeply.
+Water deeply two times in a row.
 Stake loosely with a green tie if needed.
-It’s a good idea to re-pot every year or so, or when you see roots peeking through drainage holes.
+The stake should be at least 2-3" away from the trunk of the tree.
+It’s a good idea to re-pot your young tree every year or so or if you notice that the soil level has gone down a few inches and the crown of your roots are exposed.

 Watering in Containers

 Water before leaves show wilting, and when roots have reached about 50% dryness.
-Even if the top of the soil is dry, check the moisture level in the soil by probing 4-5" down into the soil feeling for wetness.
-If it's dry, then you know it's time to water.
+Check the moisture level in the soil by sticking your finger 2" down into the soil feeling for wetness.
+If it's dry or barely moist, then you know it's time to water.
 A wilted tree that perks up within 24 hours after watering indicates the roots got too dry.
-Adjust the watering schedule accordingly.
+You will have to adjust the watering schedule accordingly.
 A tree with yellow, cupped, or leaves that don't look perky after watering can indicate excessive watering and soggy roots.
-Give your tree water less often.
+You may have your tree water less often.

 A moisture tester can be an excellent tool to help determine when roots are in need of a drink.
 Because most commercial moisture testers rely on an electrical conductivity method, however, it is possible to get a misreading due to high salinity or other conditions.
 An alternative method recently shared by a New England citrus enthusiast simply employs a plain wooden dowel about the diameter of a pencil.
 Sharpen it with a whittling method (sharp knife) or pencil sharpener.
 Then insert this into the pot at varying depths, shallow to deeper, determining moisture using your direct senses (feel, smell, etc.).

-As the previous example of an alternative moisture tester shows, indoor citrus trees inspire innovation!
-There is no one “right” soil mix, except all the ones that now contain happy citrus trees.
+As the previous example of an alternative moisture tester shows, growing citrus in containers inspires innovation!
 People over the years and in every state have experimented, using locally available materials and resources to develop methods that work for them.

-Short & Sweet Version: The goal with container growing is to provide the same conditions that the trees thrive in when planted in the ground.
+Short & Sweet Version: The goal with growing citrus in containers is to provide the same conditions that the trees thrive in when planted in the ground.
 These conditions include well-draining soil, full sun, regular feeding, infrequent deep watering, and protection from extreme conditions/pests.

-Check out our Citrus Growing Tips for more information.
+Check out our Citrus Growing Tips for more information about growing citrus in containers or in the ground.

 Also read: How to Prune Your Citrus Trees